badspacebar/sdk/resources/content.md

 ####orb.core.on_after_attack(callback)
 Parameters<br>
 `function` callabck<br>
-Register a callback, which will be triggered when a attack is sent
+Register a callback, which will be triggered once after a attack windup.
 ####orb.core.on_player_attack(callback)
 Parameters<br>
 `function` callabck<br>